 The monitoring was extended to more wells in 2020.
 The results shown in Table 2 present the significant increase in production capacity per well.
 Veitur Water Utilities had the visibility and the confidence to decide which wells were stable, but also to decide to extract less on wells that could be more problematic.
-It brought an increased production capacity and helped to ensure that the demand for water was met throughout the year, with increased.
+It brought an increased production capacity and helped to ensure that the demand for water was met throughout the year, with increased protection of the consumers.